-Due to COVID-19, Hydroxychlorquine enrollment and trial procedures have changed.
-Click here for up to date information on Hydroxychlorquine enrollment and participant details.
+Due to COVID-19, Hydroxychloroquine enrollment and trial procedures have changed.
+Click here for up to date information on Hydroxychloroquine enrollment and participant details.

 Hydroxychloroquine (HCQ) is approved by the Food and Drug Administration (FDA) and has been used for more than 60 years.
 It is used to treat other autoimmune diseases, including rheumatoid arthritis and lupus.
 HCQ has a good safety profile and is approved for use in children.

 As with any medical intervention, there are risks and benefits to participating in this study.
 Before you decide to participate, a member our research team will explain all potential risks and benefits, and answer any questions you may have.